hunvreus/devpush-website/docs/basics/projects.md

 The production environment can not be renamed or deleted.

-Each environment has a "Name", use for display, and an "Identifier" used in the deployment URLs (e.g. `flask-acme-env-staging.devpush.app`).
+Each environment has a "Name", used for display, and an "Identifier" used in the deployment URLs (e.g. `flask-acme-env-staging.devpush.app`).

 An environment can be associated with a single branch (e.g. `staging`) or use the wildcard operator to define a range of branches (e.g. `staging-*`).

 ## Environment variables

-You can addEnvironment variables can be added individually or by pasting the content of an `.env` file.
+Environment variables can be added individually or by pasting the content of an `.env` file.

-Each environment variable can be associated with a specific enviroment or all environments.
-These values can overrides each other.
+Each environment variable can be associated with a specific environment or all environments.
+These values can override each other.
 For example, if I have:

 - `LOG_LEVEL` set to `INFO` for "All environments"
 - `LOG_LEVEL` set to `ERROR` for the "Staging" environment.